mtsknn/mtsknn.fi/content/blog/posts/_template.md

 # Optional fields
 draft: false # If `true`, the post will only show locally.
 Default is `false`
 metaDescription: Plain text, single line.
-Might be displayed on Google and social media.
+Might be displayed in Google search results.
-metaTitle: Displayed in the browser tab.
-If not set, `title` will be used.
+metaTitle: Plain text, single line.
+Displayed in the browser tab and Google.
+If not set, `title` will be used
-tags:
+tags: # Order alphabetically
+  - C#
   - Clean code
   - Markdown
-  - Et cetera
 toc: true # Set to `false` to not include table of contents at the beginning.
 Default is `true`
 ---